The European Tour season draws to a close with the DP World Tour Championship which is the final stage of the tour’s Race to Dubai.

 Rory’s Best DP World Tour Championship Moments

-Along with John Rahm and Henrik Stenson, Northern Ireland star Rory McIlroy has also won the DP World Tour Championship, Dubai on two occasions.
+Along with John Rahm, Matt Fitzpatrick and Henrik Stenson, Northern Ireland star Rory McIlroy has also won the DP World Tour Championship, Dubai on more than one occasion.
 Rory’s first victory was a two-stroke success over fellow Brit Justin Rose.
 Three years later, McIlroy beat Andy Sullivan by a single stroke.

 Willett’s Wonderful Win